2025 Storm Events in Chicago

 Roofing Materials for Chicago

-Asphalt shingles remain the most popular choice due to their affordability, with costs ranging from three dollars fifty cents to six dollars per square foot installed.
+Asphalt shingles remain the most popular choice among Chicago homeowners due to their versatility and wide availability.
 However, not all asphalt performs equally in Chicago conditions.
-Standard three-tab shingles become brittle below forty degrees Fahrenheit and typically last only fifteen to eighteen years in northern Illinois.
-Architectural shingles with SBS-modified asphalt offer better performance with twenty-two to twenty-five year lifespans and enhanced wind resistance.
+Standard three-tab shingles become brittle below forty degrees Fahrenheit and typically last only fifteen to eighteen years in northern Illinois due to freeze-thaw stress.
+Architectural shingles with SBS-modified asphalt offer better performance with twenty-two to twenty-five year lifespans and enhanced wind resistance of up to one hundred ten miles per hour.

 For homeowners concerned about hail damage, Class 4 impact-resistant shingles represent the optimal asphalt choice.
 These premium products use polymer-based mesh backing and can withstand two-inch steel balls dropped from twenty feet without cracking.
-Given Illinois's ranking as fourth nationally for hail damage claims, the insurance discounts of up to thirty-five percent available for Class 4 materials often offset their higher initial cost.
+Given Illinois's ranking as fourth nationally for hail damage claims, the insurance discounts of up to thirty-five percent available for Class 4 materials often offset their higher initial investment over time.

-Slate roofing offers unmatched longevity of seventy-five to one hundred fifty years but requires substantial structural support due to weight ranging from eight hundred to fifteen hundred pounds per square.
-Composite tile provides a middle-ground option at seven to twenty dollars per square foot, mimicking premium materials while maintaining flexibility in cold weather.
-For flat roofs common on Chicago's two-flats and commercial buildings, TPO and modified bitumen systems offer reliable waterproofing with fifteen to thirty year lifespans.
+Slate roofing offers unmatched longevity of seventy-five to one hundred fifty years but requires substantial structural support due to its considerable weight.
+Composite tile provides a middle-ground option, mimicking premium materials while maintaining flexibility in cold weather that prevents cracking.
+For flat roofs common on Chicago's two-flats and commercial buildings, TPO and modified bitumen systems offer reliable waterproofing with fifteen to thirty year lifespans and excellent resistance to ponding water.

 Roofing Permits in Chicago

-As of January 2025, Illinois law requires roofing contractors to hold a valid state roofing contractor license, not merely a general contractor license.
-Contractors must carry minimum two hundred fifty thousand dollars in property damage coverage and five hundred thousand dollars in liability insurance, plus workers' compensation coverage.
+Illinois law requires roofing contractors to hold a valid state roofing contractor license issued by the Illinois Department of Financial and Professional Regulation, commonly known as IDFPR.
+This is distinct from a general contractor license and specifically authorizes roofing work.
+Contractors must also carry adequate property damage coverage, liability insurance, and workers compensation for all employees.
 Your contractor should handle all permit applications and coordinate inspections with the Chicago Department of Buildings.

 Historical districts within Chicago may require additional documentation and design approval before work can proceed.
 Commercial properties and buildings in designated zones have separate permitting requirements.
-All projects must meet International Residential Code and International Building Code structural minimums, ensuring your new roof can handle Chicago's snow loads and wind requirements.
+If your project includes structural repairs to the roof or involves installing over two or more existing layers of covering, drawings and calculations prepared by an Illinois-licensed architect or structural engineer are required.
+All projects must meet International Residential Code and International Building Code structural minimums, ensuring your new roof can handle Chicago's substantial snow loads and wind requirements.

 Choosing a roofing contractor in Chicago

 Manufacturer certifications provide additional quality assurance.
-GAF Master Elite, CertainTeed Select, and Owens Corning Platinum contractors represent the top three percent of roofers who meet rigorous training and performance standards.
-These certifications unlock enhanced warranties worth two thousand to five thousand dollars in added value, including workmanship guarantees that non-certified installers cannot offer.
+GAF Master Elite, CertainTeed Select, and Owens Corning Platinum contractors represent the top tier of roofers who meet rigorous training and performance standards.
+These certifications unlock enhanced warranties including workmanship guarantees that non-certified installers cannot offer.

 Local contractors like Economy Roofing, with over forty years serving Chicago's bungalows and greystones, understand the unique requirements of the city's vintage housing stock.
 Power Home Remodeling and Erie Metal Roofs offer national backing with local presence and lifetime warranties.
 Gaffney Construction has served the Chicago metro area since 1970, bringing decades of local experience.